 (iii) During a meeting at which the agenda is limited to specific topics or at a special meeting, the unit owners’ comments may be limited to the topics listed on the meeting agenda.

 (iv) The governing body shall convene at least one meeting each year at which the agenda is open to any matter relating to the condominium.

 (8) (i) Unless the bylaws provide otherwise, a quorum is deemed present throughout any meeting of the council of unit owners if persons entitled to cast 25 percent of the total number of votes appurtenant to all units are present in person or by proxy.

-(ii) If the number of persons present in person or by proxy at a properly called meeting of the council of unit owners is insufficient to constitute a quorum, another meeting of the council of unit owners may be called for the same purpose if:
+(ii) If the number of persons present in person or by proxy at a properly called meeting of the council of unit owners is insufficient to constitute a quorum, an additional meeting of the council of unit owners may be called for the same purpose if:

-2. By majority vote, the unit owners present in person or by proxy call for the additional meeting.
+2. A majority of the unit owners present vote in person or by proxy to call for the additional meeting.

-(iii) 1.
-Fifteen days’ notice of the time, place, and purpose of the additional meeting shall be delivered, mailed, or sent by electronic transmission if the requirements of § 11–139.1 of this title are met, to each unit owner at the address shown on the roster maintained under paragraph (2) of this subsection.
+A. Delivered, mailed, or sent by electronic transmission if the requirements of § 11–139.1 of this title are met, to each unit owner at the address shown on the roster maintained under paragraph (2) of this subsection;

 (iv) 1.
 At the additional meeting, the unit owners present in person or by proxy constitute a quorum.